ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 ----------------------------

-Now for angular momentum.
+Now for angular velocity.
 To discuss this, we need to formalize the concept of rolling, which is formally defined as the state in which the **relative velocity**, $\vec{u}(t)$, between the ball and cloth at the PoC is $\vec{0}$. $\vec{u}$(t) has two contributions: (1) the linear velocity of the ball, _i.e._ the velocity of the center of mass, and (2) the velocity between ball and cloth